Kotlin/KEEP/proposals/var-capture-in-escaping-lambdas.md

   seed = 4
   println("Result is ${deferredResult.value}") // lambda execution, seed = 4
   ```
-- **Conflicting default:** The developer expects that default behaviour will be the same as in variable passing.
+- **Conflicting default:** The developer expects that default behaviour will be the same as in argument passing.
 In other words, they expect the read to happen at lambda creation time, not at lambda execution time.

 Our goal is to report a warning on captured variables that meet the conditions described above.
 This pattern produces value inconsistency (expectation that lambda will use the old value) which leads to bugs that are hard to localize.
 Because the cause of the bug is split across two distant parts of the code: capture point (where variable is captured) and reassignment.